• Skip to main content

 urlmon.dll File is used by Dynamic Link Library (DLL) files required for proper functioning of many windows programs installed on your computer.

-Right-click on the Start button and click on Run.
-In Run Command window, type Regsvr32 urlmon.dll and click on OK.
+2. In Run Command window, type Regsvr32 urlmon.dll and click on OK.

 Register urlmon.dll File Using Run Command

-If the procedure is successful, you will see a confirmation reading “DllRegisterServer urmon.dll succeeded”.
+3. If the procedure is successful, you will see a confirmation reading “DllRegisterServer urmon.dll succeeded”.

-2. Close Background Apps
+2. Close Background Running Apps

-Right-click on the Start button and select Task Manager.
-On Task Manager screen, select the Processes tab > right-click on the Program or Process that you want to close and click on End task.
+2. On the Task Manager screen, switch to Processes tab > right-click on the Program or Process that you want to close and click on End task.

 Close Programs Using Task Manager